ashwinkey04/kotlin-school/README.md

   }
 for(i in 1.rangeTo(5)){
   }
-//above loops are in range 1 to 5 for(i in 10.downTo(1)){
+// above loops are in range 1 to 5
+for(i in 10.downTo(1)){
   }
-//the above loop ranges in decreasing order from 10 to 1 for(i in 1..10  step 2 ) // 1, 3, 5, 7, 9
+// the above loop ranges in decreasing order from 10 to 1 for(i in 1..10  step 2 ) // 1, 3, 5, 7, 9
 ```
 ### **Null Safety**